timwredwards/timwredwards.github.io/_posts/2020-02-18-continuous-integration.md

 For example, if you're tasked with downloading a JSON file, decoding it, and displaying the result, you could first open a pull-request for the API call, then another for the JSON decoding, then finally another for the UI.
 This is a great way to get your code integrated into the primary branch sooner, without introducing instability.

 Another example is if you're working on a navigation flow, you could systematically write the view controllers and open pull-requests for each, only presenting the new UI when all the other work is finished.
-This way, all your work has already been reviewed by the time the feature is finished, and there are no nasty massive pull-requests for your team to review.
+This way, all your work has already been reviewed by the time the feature is finished, and there are no huge 1000-line pull-requests for your team to review.

 The ultimate solution is to use remote feature flags, with either an in-house solution, or a behavioural analytics framework such as [Mixpanel](https://mixpanel.com){:target="_blank"}.
 Many large companies use these tools to decouple their engineering workflow from their feature availability, which is often why you see release notes for these apps as "Bug fixes and other improvements"; It's irrelevant to the end user what's in "this release".